Bittersweet matcha brownies with a crackly crust, fudgy texture and chunks of white chocolate, the best kind of matcha treat

 Don’t worry if your white chocolate seizes

-If you over-heat your white chocolate and butter it can cause the chocolate to seize and take on a curdled, lumpy looking texture.
+If you over-heat your white chocolate and butter it can cause the chocolate to seize and take on a curdled, lumpy-looking texture.
 As we are mixing other ingredients into the brownies this is completely fine!
 Keep going with the recipes and they will still turn out perfect

 Use the best matcha powder you can get your hands on

-These aren't called matcha brownies for no reason!
-As matcha is the star ingredient in these using a good quality matcha powder will give you the best flavour and colour.
-I like to use highly quality culinary grade or even ceremonial grade matcha in these.
+I like to use high-quality culinary grade or even ceremonial grade matcha in these.
 If you are unsure about the different kinds of matcha check out my matcha truffle post, where I go through the differences between them.

 Don’t overbake